25 Words or Less (game show): Gameplay

-First round
+Round 1

-In the first round, team members are called up to the host's podium, one on one.
-At the podium, they are shown a list of five words to convey to their teammates in 45 seconds.
+In Round 1, team members are called up to the host's podium, one on one.
+At the podium, they are shown a list of five words to convey to their teammates in 45 seconds via single word clues.
 In the second season, instead of coming up, the list is shown on the tablet of the two players.

-Starting with a varying number of clue words set by the host as the opening bid, the face-off contestants bid against each other as to how few clue words they can use to complete the round.
+Starting with a varying number of clue words set by the host as the opening bid between 17 and 25, the face-off contestants bid against each other as to how few clue words they can use to complete the round.
 The bidding continues until one of the contestants concedes to the other contestant's bid.
-The contestant who wins the bid then plays the game using the number of words they bid.
+The contestant who wins the bid then plays the game using the number of words they bid between 6 and 23.
 The contestant can pass on a word if it is too difficult, returning to any passed words if time remains on the clock.

 Clue givers must keep their hands on the electronic tablet at all times.
 Clue givers cannot use a word itself, a part of a word, or a derivative form of a word, in a clue.
 Clue givers are also forbidden from using hand gestures.
 Doing so ends the round immediately, with the opponents earning the points.
 The round also ends if the clue giver exceeds their word limit for the round.

 Contestants score points if they are successful in getting all five words within the 45-second time limit.
 The other team receives the points if the playing team fails to complete the round.
 In some episodes, three word sets are played, with each player playing once for 250 points.
-In other episodes, there are four word sets, with the first two worth 250 points each and the final two 500 points each; each contestant plays once, and then the teams choose a clue giver for the final set.
+In other episodes, there are four word sets, with the first two worth 250 points each and the final two 500 points each, each contestant plays once, and then the teams choose a clue giver for the final set.

 Contestants and celebrities have an individual tablet and compete in separate studios in Seasons 2 and 3 due to social distancing guidelines resulting from the COVID-19 pandemic in the United States.
 Only the players active in each round see the clues on their tablet.

 Starting with the third season, the celebrities play first, followed by the civilian contestants.